michael-spengler/decentralized-finance/README.md

 ## Security
 See [Security Policy](https://github.com/michael-spengler/decentralized-finance/blob/main/SECURITY.md).

-#### Protect against Postinstall Exploits
+### Protect against Postinstall Exploits
-In order to protect your project against postinstall exploits, we recommend to follow the following dependencies installation- / update pattern:
+To be on the safe side even if a dependency of a dependency of a dependency .... tries to exploit the [potential postinstall weak spot]([here](https://github.com/michael-spengler/decentralized-finance/issues/2)) we recommend to adhere to the following pattern:
 ```sh
 npm config set ignore-scripts true
 npm install